 It's an article of faith among the Scottish nationalists, and the Scottish mainstream media, that if the "independence supporting parties" were to win a majority of seats at the Holyrood Election on Thursday 6 May 2021 then that would represent "a mandate" for a second referendum to try to break up the UK ["mandate" means "the authority to carry it out"].

-In effect this would mean a majority of seats being won by the SNP, the Scottish Cabbage Party (the Soggy Greens), and any other separatist group that might get elected on the Regional List.
+In effect this would mean a majority of seats being won by the SNP, and the Scottish Greens, and any other separatist group that might get elected on the Regional List.

 They are very adamant about this.